Jagruth0/Device-Monitor/README.md

 ### Pi Assistant
 Pi Assistant helps you get data of the device which might not already be on the app's UI.
-To use Pi Assistant, first enter your query in the text box provided then click on 'Ask' button.
+To use Pi Assistant;
+- First enter your query in the text box provided then click on 'Ask' button.
-This generates a shell script that is apt for the given query.
+- This generates a shell script that is apt for the given query.
-Now click on the 'Run script' button to display the output for the above shell script.
+- Now click on the 'Run script' button to display the output for the above shell script.

 ![Annotation 2025-05-02 145905](https://github.com/user-attachments/assets/7c59b1b7-9cba-4b16-b214-cb6156d84aaf)